Elaine Wynn asks shareholders to oust board member - Philly

 Wynn said she is not seeking a seat on the board for herself or anyone else and urged shareholders to withhold votes for Hagenbuch at the annual shareholders meeting on May 16.

-Shares of Wynn Resorts Ltd. rose slightly before the opening bell Monday.
+Shares of Wynn Resorts Ltd. were up 67 cents at $193.18 in late trading Monday.